Most people are surprised at the economics behind rental property returns versus stocks’ returns over the last 145 years.

 One traditional model – which still requires cash up front, but you get it back – is the BRRRR method.
 The BRRRR strategy acronym stands for buy, renovate, rent, refinance, repeat.

 It works like this: you buy a fixer-upper with a purchase-rehab loan, which does involve a down payment.
-You then renovate it, financing the upgrades with the purchase-rehab loan (try LendingHome or LendingOne for the initial purchase-rehab loan).
+You then renovate the distressed property, financing the upgrades with the purchase-rehab loan (try Kiavi or LendingOne for the initial renovation loan).

 When the renovations are finished, you refinance the property with a long-term landlord loan (try Visio) and pull your original cash back out.
 It works because the new landlord loan is based on the new, after-repair value (ARV) of the property, not what you initially paid for it.
 So, if you created sufficient equity, you can pull some cash out when you refinance, to cover your initial down payment.

-And if you’re struggling to come up with that initial down payment, try some of the strategies discussed above to borrow money elsewhere to cover the it.
-Keep in mind that while beginners love the idea of 100% financing, the BRRRR method is actually better suited to more experienced investors, given the higher risk that comes with higher leverage.
+And If you’re struggling to come up with that initial down payment, try some of the strategies below to borrow the down payment elsewhere.
+Keep in mind that while beginners love the idea of financing a rental property with no money down, the BRRRR method is actually better suited to more experienced investors, given the higher risk that comes with higher leverage.
 Start with lower-risk strategies if you’re a beginner at real estate investing.

 3. Seller Financing

-Wait a second though; who says you have to go through a loan program at all?
+Of course, no one says you have to go through a loan program at all.

-Sometimes sellers will finance the property for you, allowing you to negotiate any terms you want!
-Including the possibility of no down payment.
+Sometimes sellers will finance the property for you, allowing you to negotiate any loan terms you want.
+Including the possibility of buying a rental property with no money down.

-This works especially well with sellers who have no mortgage, or perhaps inherited the property and don’t know what to do with it.
-Maybe the property needs repairs, and the seller doesn’t have the cash to make them?
+This works especially well with property owners who have no mortgage, or sellers who inherited the property and don’t know what to do with it.
+Maybe the property needs repairs, and the seller doesn’t have the cash to make them.

-Often, they’re happy to accept regular monthly payments for the property, and take the income along with a quick settlement and not having to hassle with Realtors and commissions.
+Often, they’re happy to accept regular monthly payments for the property, and take the income along with a quick settlement and not having to hassle with real estate agents and commissions.

-Not every seller is open to this, but many are.
+Not every seller is open to owner financing, but many are.
 It’s worth exploring with them, and can prove an effective way to buy your first rental with no money down.

 4. Assume the Seller’s Mortgage

-Even if the seller isn’t willing to directly finance the property, you still may be able to work out a way to buy with little or no money down.
+Even if the seller isn’t willing to directly finance the property, you still may be able to work out with them how to buy a rental property with no money down.

 That means you can pay them however you want!